wdi-sg/kopi-tracker/part4.md

 - make a pull request named "BANANA":
   - by clicking on the button on your partner's repo page
   - this should create a *new* pull request on the *GA* repo that was originally forked from
-  - once yu've confirmed this test, please clean up after yourself and clse this pull request
+  - once you've confirmed this test, please clean up after yourself and close this pull request

 #### part 3
 Decide on something you want to add to this app.